-North Carolina is in a unique position to have several ongoing broadband deployment funding programs occurring at the same time as the BEAD program.
-In December 2021, the North Carolina General Assembly appropriated almost \$1 billion in American Rescue Plan Act (APRA) funding for last-mile broadband deployment through three infrastructure programs including Growing Rural Economies with Access to Technology (GREAT), Completing Access to Broadband (CAB), and Stop-Gap Solutions.
+North Carolina is in a unique position in the structure for roll-out of its BEAD deployment programs.
+In December 2021, the North Carolina General Assembly appropriated almost \$1 billion in American Rescue Plan Act (APRA) funding for last-mile broadband deployment through four infrastructure programs including Growing Rural Economies with Access to

+Technology (GREAT), Completing Access to Broadband (CAB), and Stop-Gap Solutions.
 The division is still implementing these programs, with all State and Local Fiscal Recovery Funds (SLFRF) required to be obligated by December 2024.